News

 The library is open to the public Monday through Thursday from 9:00 a.m. to 7:00 p.m. and Friday and Saturday from 9:00 a.m. to 4:00 p.m.

 Toddlers are invited to Toddler Time on Wednesdays at 10:00 a.m.
-Parents/guardians may choose from two Pre-K Story Hours for their preschool-age child.
-We’ll offer the same program on Tuesday and Thursday at 10:00 a.m.
+Parents/guardians may choose from two Pre-K Story Hours for pre-school children.
+We’ll offer the same program on Tuesday and Friday at 10:00 a.m.
 On Tuesday at 1:00 p.m., Home-School children ages 5-12 are invited to enrichment programs.
-The Inbetweens, students ages 10-12, meet on Mondays at 3:30 p.m.
+The Inbetweens, students ages 10-12, meet on Thursdays at 3:30 p.m.
 Call 270-237-3861 to reserve your child’s spot, or click on the Events tab at www.allencountylibrary.com.
 We hope you’ll make visiting the library a part of your weekly routine.

 Tinker Time in our Maker Space is open every Friday at 2:00 pm.
 Register online for help with your projects, or stop by to explore the space and ask questions.
 The equipment includes a Poster Printer, Embroidery Machine, Cricut Vinyl Cutter, Ellison Die-Cut Shapes, and more.
 Sign up today.